-Home equity loans of \$25.9 billion as of June 30, 2024 were comprised of \$20.8 billion of home equity lines of credit and \$5.1 billion of closed-end home equity installment loans.
+Home equity loans of \$25.9 billion \$26.0 billion as of June 30, 2024 September 30, 2024 were comprised of \$20.8 billion \$21.0 billion of home equity lines of credit and \$5.1 billion \$5.0 billion of closed-end home equity installment loans.
 At December 31, 2023, comparable amounts were \$26.2 billion, \$20.6 billion and \$5.6 billion, respectively.
 Home equity lines of credit are a variable interest rate product with fixed rate conversion options available to certain borrowers.

-Similar to residential real estate loans, we track borrower performance of this portfolio on a monthly basis.
+Similar to residential real estate loans, we track borrower obtain loan attributes at origination, including FICO scores and LTVs, and we update these and other credit metrics at least quarterly.
+Borrower performance of this portfolio is tracked on a monthly basis.
 We also segment the population into pools based on product type (e.g., home equity loans, legacy brokered home equity loans, home equity lines of credit or legacy brokered home equity lines of credit) and track the historical performance of any related mortgage loans regardless of whether we hold such liens.
 This information is used for internal reporting and risk management.
 As part of our overall risk analysis and monitoring, we also segment the portfolio based upon loan delinquency, nonperforming status, modification and bankruptcy status, FICO scores, LTV, lien position and geographic concentration.